Last updated on March 1st, 2020 at 07:16 pm

 For example, it is ideal for boutiques and gift stores, and it also works very well for food trucks, cafes, and other small food establishments and bars.

-The software could also easily be configured for larger businesses, but it may not have all the features you would like.
+It is also possible to configure this software for larger businesses, but it may not have all the features you would like.

 Business Sizes ShopKeep Works Well For

 ShopKeep is ideal for small businesses that are looking to grow.
-It works best when used in just a small number of locations, but it might not be the best choice for a larger chain.
+It works best when used in just a few locations, but it might not be the best choice for a larger chain.

-The software can handle a total of 10,000 inventory items, and the register can only hold up to 270 item buttons, so this is something to take into consideration when deciding on a POS system.
+The software can handle 10,000 inventory items, and the register can only hold up to 270 item buttons, so this is something to take into consideration when deciding on a POS system.

 Ease of Use

-The workflow on both the iPad and the Back Office software is very natural, so you won’t find yourself constantly searching for the option you need.
+The workflow on both the iPad and the Back Office software is very natural, so you won’t constantly search for the option you need.

 Hardware and OS Requirements

 ShopKeep offers a huge range of features that are perfect for small to mid-sized businesses.
-You have the ability to manage and analyze every aspect of your business, ranging from your inventory.
+You can manage and analyze every aspect of your business, ranging from your inventory.

 To your customers, to your employees.
 A great feature that ShopKeep offers is the ability to access high-level analytics relating to your business.